TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-03-15-to-route-or-to-action-thats-the-question.md

 ---
 id: 381
-title: "To Route or To Action?
-That's&nbsp;the&nbsp;Question"
+title: "To Route or To Action - That's&nbsp;the&nbsp;Question"

 perex: |
     This week I've been working a lot on GPT in [Testgenai.com](https://testgenai.com/).
 I am learning more and more about Laravel as a side effect.